Tips to Quickly Reduce Employee Turnover

 Turnover will increase if you do nothing to prevent it.
 Reducing turnover will save employers costs and employees energy and distraction.

-- Examine your compensation, both salary and benefits, to make sure that your employee compensation has not fallen behind the market during the past couple of years of frozen or lower wage increases.
-Especially for employees with scarce skills, compensation in this job market has advanced and your company may need to catch up to retain valued employees.
+- Examine your compensation, both salary, and benefits, to make sure that your employee compensation has not fallen behind the market during the past couple of years of lower wage increases.
+Especially for employees with scarce skills, management experience, and senior leadership roles, compensation in this job market has advanced and your company may need to catch up to retain valued employees.

 - Hold a quarterly performance development planning meeting.
 Focus your main discussion on the employee's personal and professional development goals and aspirations.
 Yes, business goals are important to clearly communicate, but never underestimate the impact and value of the career development aspects of the PDP.